 Lots to explore

-Alston Moor, high up in the North Pennines Area of Outstanding Natural Beauty and Global Geopark (AONB) is well worth a closer look.
+Alston Moor, high up in the North Pennines National Landscape and Global Geopark is well worth a closer look.
 The market town, reputedly the highest market town in England, has a wealth of independent shops, cafés, pubs and hotels to explore.
-Pick up your free map and follow one of the guided routes around town; there are cobbled streets, traditional shop fronts and a lovely riverside walk to take a look at.
+There are cobbled streets, traditional shop fronts and a lovely riverside walk to take a look at.

 Further afield are the villages of Garrigill and Nenthead and just over the border into Northumberland you’ll find Slaggyford, currently the end of our line.
 Head over to Garrigill to walk up to the source of the South Tyne or explore Ashgill Force, and at Nenthead don’t forget to book onto a Nenthead Mine tour and visit The Hive with its art gallery, café and shop full of locally produced gifts.